JaideepGuntupalli/Web-Development-UDY/2-An Intro to Web Dev/README.md

 - Frontend and backend in an analogy is nothing but the place where you dine and kitchen respectively in a restaurant.

 - Inshort the server side is known as backend and client side as frontend.

+## What is HTML, CSS & Javascript?

+### HTML

+- It describes what the web page contains.

+### CSS

+- It helps describe the html elements.

+### Javascript

+- It describes the actions of the html elements.

+Better way to understand this is by opening a codepen and start commenting out each of the technologies used.